nomocas/kroked/README.md

 ## Table parsing.

-You could combine raw macros and a small tab delimitted cells lines lexer to produce quickly any "table like" widgets.
+You could combine raw macros and a small tab-delimitted-cells-lines-lexer to produce quickly any "table like" widgets.

 ```
 {! table ( Nodejs specifics deepjs libraries )